SAP-samples/integrated-business-planning-external-forecasting-python/Microsoft_AzureML/AzureML Scripts/sap-ibp-aml-moe-main/README.md

 Brief example to demonstrate the development and deployment of an Azure Machine Learning Managed Online Endpoint (REST webservice) that forecasts on data from SAP Integrated Business Planning (IBP).

-This example is part of a bigger solution presented at: **!!!TODO: complete!!!**.

 ## Prerequisites

 1. An Azure subscription